An Algebraic characterization of the affine three space in arbitrary characteristic: Characterization of

 Let $G$ be a reductive algebraic group acting on affine space $\A^n$ over a field $k$.
-The linearization conjecture states that the action is linear after a suitable polynomial change of the coordinate system on $\A^n$.
-In the case of positive characteristic it was shown to be false for $n\geq 4$ in \cite{Asa2}.
+The linearization conjecture as mentioned in \cite{Asa1} states that the action of a reductive algebraic group is linear after a suitable polynomial change of the coordinate system on $\A^n$.
+In the case of positive characteristic, it was shown to be false for $n\geq 4$ in \cite{Asa2}.
 However, it is not known for $n=3$.
-Consider the ring where $k$ is of positive characteristic $p$ , $p^e\nmid sp$ and $sp\nmid p^e$, and $m, e, s\geq 1$.
-It was shown in \cite{Asa1} that $A^{[1]}\cong k^{[4]}$.
-If $A\cong k^{[3]}$, then $A$ is a counter-example to the linearization conjecture.
+Consider the ring where $k$ is a field of positive characteristic $p$ such that $p^e\nmid sp$, $sp\nmid p^e$, and $m, e, s\geq 1$.
+It was shown in \cite{Asa1} that $A^{[1]}= k^{[4]}$.
+If $A= k^{[3]}$, then $A$ is a counter-example to the linearization conjecture.

 \begin{remark} By \cite[Lemma $3.1$]{NG3} and using that $f(Z, T)=Z^{p^e}+T+T^{sp}$ is irreducible in $k[Z, T]$, we can conclude that $A$ is a $\Ufd$.
 By $2$ of \cite[Remark $4.7$]{NG3}, we know that $\ML (A)=k$.
 Hence, we can reduce the question about whether $A$ is isomorphic to $k^{[3]}$ as follows. \end{remark}